PHASE 2 OF 7

 Your Problem Spaces

+Spaces that need something.
 Industries, domains, and user groups.
-Things that need something.

 Sports